Red State (2011 film)

+Red State is a 2011 American horror thriller film written, edited, and directed by Kevin Smith.
+The film stars Michael Angarano, Kerry Bishé, Nicholas Braun, Kyle Gallner, John Goodman, Melissa Leo, Michael Parks, Kevin Pollak, and Stephen Root.
+The story follows three teenage boys who are lured by an online ad for group sex to a fundamentalist Christian compound led by an extremist pastor, who traps and plans to execute them.

+Red State had its premiere at the 2011 Sundance Film Festival on January 23, 2011, and was released in the United States on video on demand on September 1 and in select theaters for a one-night-only engagement on September 23 by Lionsgate.
+The film received generally positive reviews from critics.

 Plot

 Teenagers Travis, Jarod, and Billy Ray drive to meet a woman named Sarah in response to an invitation for group sex.
 Along the way, they accidentally sideswipe the parked vehicle of Sheriff Wynan as Wynan is engaged in sex with another man.
 Wynan returns to the station and tells his deputy Pete to look for the vehicle involved.

 Sarah tricks the boys into drinking drugged beer, and they pass out.
 Jarod wakes up in a covered cage and realizes he is inside Five Points Trinity Church, a fanatically conservative church, after he identifies church leader (and Sarah's father) Abin Cooper.
 Cooper begins a long, hate-filled sermon.
 His followers ritually murder a captive gay man and drop him into a crawl space where Travis and Billy Ray are bound together.
 Cooper begins preparing Jarod to be murdered in the same way, but stops when he notices Pete driving up to the church.

 Travis and Billy Ray manage to cut themselves free, but are overheard by Sarah's husband, Caleb.
-Travis fails to escape his binds, so Billy Ray abandons him.
+Travis fails to escape his bonds, so Billy Ray abandons him.
 Caleb chases Billy Ray into a room stocked with weapons, where the two shoot each other.
 Pete hears the gunshots and calls Wynan for back-up, but is shot and killed by Cooper's son Mordechai.
-Cooper blackmails Wynan, telling him to stay away or he will reveal Wynan's homosexuality to his wife.
+Cooper blackmails Wynan, telling him to stay away or he will reveal Wynan's bisexuality to his wife.
 Wynan calls Agent Joseph Keenan of the Bureau of Alcohol, Tobacco, Firearms and Explosives, who begins setting up outside the church.